auditor

 This will:

-1. Recalculate integrity data of Audit_FullList and check against audit file Audit_Stamp
+1. Use integrity data listed in Audit_Stamp and check against Audit_FullList.

-2. Check integrity of Audit_FullList against all original files in input_path
+2. Use integrity data listed in Audit_FullList and check against original files in input_path.

-3. Show the recalculated integrity data of Audit_FullList to be compared with the original one created with hash.
+3. Show the recalculated integrity data of Audit_FullList.

 Others examples: